vimal-kanagaraj/calculator/README.md

 *,/  | Multiplication , Division
 +,- | Addition , Substraction

--  Precedence for Operators with equal precedence will be evaluated based on order in which it is appearing in the expression from left to right
+-  Precedence for Operators with equal precedence will be evaluated based on the order in which they appear in the expression from left to right

 ## Design approach
  - Expressions to be validated before evaluation.
  - Expression will be given in Infix notation format which is easier to be read by humans.
-It is difficult to be parsed by machine.
+But it is difficult to be parsed by machine.
- - To resolve the above mentioned issue with Infix notation format, expression has to be converted into post fix notation format where it can be parsed by machines.
+ - To resolve the above mentioned issue with Infix notation format, expression has to be converted into post fix notation format where it can be parsed easily by machines.
- - Expression can be converted into post fix notation format using stacks to place the operators based on the precedence.
+ - Expression can be converted into post fix notation format using Stacks data structure to place the operators based on their precedence.
  - Expression in post fix format can then be evaluated by using stacks to place the values for applying the sequence of arithmetic operations.